d3b4g/leonids/_posts/split.md

 > sytem@plt

+Using objdump we can grab the address of system@plt.
 As we can see from below img the address of systemis(0x4005e0)

 ![source-01](/img/Screenshot_2020-05-16_07-41-34.png	){: .align-left}